WhatsMusic/WhatsMusic/README.md

 - **Adobe Creative Cloud**: Proficient in **Photoshop** and **After Effects**.
 I create visual content that tells stories and effectively conveys messages.

 ## 🎵 Music
+- As **RobArteSoul**, I explore the intersection of music and art, blending heartfelt **German Indie Pop Rock** with poetic **Singer/Songwriter** craftsmanship.
+My work resonates with emotional depth, crafting atmospheric soundscapes that inspire **personal growth** and **reflection**, merging humanistic values with **modern artistic expression**.
-As **ARTEKK**, I delve into the world of **electronic music**, producing tracks ranging from deep melodies to driving beats, merging my technical proficiency with creative expression.
+- As **ARTEKK**, I delve into the world of **electronic music**, producing tracks ranging from deep melodies to driving beats, merging my technical proficiency with creative expression.

 ## 🌍 Goal
 My goal is to **do good** and make the world a better place.
 I firmly believe that technology and art are powerful tools to bring about positive change and unite communities.